logo

 Improve Your SAT Vocabulary

-To do well on the Critical Reading section (formerly the Verbal section) of the SAT, it is essential that you have a strong vocabulary.
+To do well on the Critical Reading section (formerly the Verbal section) of the SAT admissions test, it is essential that you have a strong vocabulary.
 The benefits of increasing your vocabulary go beyond help with the SAT.
 People with larger vocabularies can read more quickly and with better understanding, understand conversations more thoroughly, and are often viewed as having higher intelligence.
+The techniques listed here are for those who want to improve their vocabulary for the SAT or for other reasons at low or no cost:

 Listen Carefully

 It is easy to mentally skip over unfamiliar words when listening to people talk.
-Consciously pay attention to the words that are used can help stop this mental skip.
+Consciously paying attention to the words that are used can help stop this mental skip.
 Once you learn to tune in to what people are saying, you will begin to hear more unfamiliar words in a variety of settings: TV, audiobooks, and conversations.
 Write down new words, and then look them up in a dictionary.

 Read for Pleasure